paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 I am my own innovation hub.

 Over the last 6 months I have been building non-stop—web apps, games, Android apps, iOS apps.
-The question I keep coming back to is simple:
+The question I keep coming back to is:

 **What is the best use of my time today?**

-Not in theory.
-In practice.

-When you have multiple products in motion, this becomes the whole game.
+When you have more ideas than time, and you have obligations pulling you in all directions, this becomes the whole game.

 ---